tvjames/www-thomasvjames-com/src/documents/posts/2015-02-14-brewsmith-homebrew.md

 ![The boil over aftermath](http://i1370.photobucket.com/albums/ag258/thomasvjames/IMG_2683_zpss8jtkfgv.jpg "The boil over aftermath")

 It's now sitting in a cupboard for the next 2 days until the last of the hops go in.
+I'm looking forward to seeing how it turns out.

 Will let you know how it tastes in 3 weeks.